Nobody likes a backstabber, but you know what makes it even worse?

 When the person who stabs you in the back is someone you love.
 Or at least somebody you thought you loved.

 Right while you’re reading this hundreds of breakups are taking place in your city or state.
 People are crying and swearing at the sky liked bugged out characters in an amateur Shakespeare play.

 Dreams are being crushed and codependent patterns are being reinforced and worsened by heartbreak and disappointment.

 Not exactly a happy image, I know, but nobody clicked on this to read comforting – and false – bullshit, right?

 The reasons for breakups vary, but lack of trust is right up there, and betrayal in a relationship is a brutal experience.

-According to the Relationships Indicators Survey 2011, there are four main reasons why relationships fail:
+This Relationships Indicators Survey found for main reasons why relationships fail: